johnzhang1999/academic-kickstart/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---
 I am a junior at Carnegie Mellon University School of Computer Science.
-I major in Artificial Intelligence at SCS and minor in Computational Finance at MCS.
+I major in Artificial Intelligence and minor in Computational Finance.

-I started off interested in computer vision tasks and specifically re-identification.
-I helped build ML models in the baggage re-id and tracking system for Smart Security Inspection deployed at Beijing Daxing Int'l Airport at Nuctech summer 2019.

 My current interest lies at the intersection of machine learning and scalable, distributed systems.
-I'm joining TikTok's recommender systems team at ByteDance summer 2020 as an algorithm intern to obtain hands-on experience in devising ML algorithms and systems for billion-DAU products.
+I interned at the recommender systems team at ByteDance summer 2020 and devised ML algorithms and systems for billion-DAU products.

-Besides CS, I'm an Economics hobbyist.
-I love to read about public choice and market theory.
-Academics aside, I'm into Chinese folk music; I've been a passionate Erhu player for over 14 years.
-I also love snowboarding and I've slid down mountains in Breckenridge and Chongli.
-I look forward to more quests in the mountains in the future.
+I'm actively seeking internship opportunities for Summer 2021 during which I wish I could explore new knowledge and different career opportunities.
+Specifically, I'm looking for software/algorithm engineering or quantitative analysis roles.
+Please shoot me an email or direct message if you have such opportunities!